FaradayRF/Faraday-Software/Tutorials/start/rfplayground.md

 You can choose any Faraday you like to be your base station but for this tutorial we will assume it is a non-GPS enabled Faraday with a Serial Number of SN 40.
 Let's set it up:

 1. Connect Faraday SN 40 to the USB port of a computer.
 Ensure the antenna is installed!
-2. Start [proxy](../../Proxy) and [telemetry](../../Applications/Telemetry) applications up after configuring their respective `.ini` files for SN 40's configuration
+2. Start [proxy](../../Proxy) and [telemetry](../../Applications/Telemetry) applications up after configuring their respective settings.
-3. Check that the [Telemetry](../../Applications/Telemetry) application is receiving new data from Faraday (local) using the web browser or DB Browser for SQLite.
+3. Check that the [Telemetry](../../Applications/Telemetry) application is receiving new data from Faraday (local) in a web browser at [http://localhost:8001](http://localhost:8001)

-Your base station is ready to go!
+If you see your local node data displayed in your browser your base station is ready to go!

 ## Remote Node
 Next up our Faraday radio which includes GPS on-board will be used for the remote node.
 This is a Faraday radio with a Serial Number of SN 7 in this example.
 Already configured for RF transmissions, it needs to be powered and moved at least 10 feet from the base station to prevent desensing of the receiver.
 Faraday has some strong filters but in-band signals from other 33cm radios may cause problems.